-Ellen G. Horovitz, Ph.D., ATR-BC, LCAT, E-RYT, LFYP is Professor/Director of Graduate Art Therapy and the Art Therapy Clinic at Nazareth College of Rochester.
-She has had over 35 years of experience with myriad patient populations, specializes in family art therapy and yoga therapy, and has researched, published and presented internationally.
-Doctor Horovitz is the author of numerous articles, book chapters and the following books: Spiritual Art Therapy: An Alternate Path; A Leap of Faith: The Call to Art; Art Therapy As Witness: A Sacred Guide and Visually Speaking: Art Therapy and the Deaf; Digital Image Transfer: Creating Art With Your Photography and co-editor of the Yoga Therapy: Theory and Practice (in press).
-Dr. Horovitz has also directed and produced numerous films available in DVD format.
+Ellen G. Horovitz, Ph.D., ATR-BC, LCAT, ERYT 500, C-IAYT is Professor Emerita and former director/founder of the graduate Art Therapy program at Nazareth College.
+I have 40 years of experience with myriad patient populations (aged 3-96) as a licensed art therapist, psychotherapist, registered yoga teacher, and a certified yoga therapist (iayt.org).
+Ellen has over 40 years of experience with myriad patient populations, specializes in family art therapy and yoga therapy, and has researched, published and presented internationally.
+Doctor Horovitz is the author of numerous articles, book chapters and the following books: Spiritual Art Therapy: An Alternate Path; A Leap of Faith: The Call to Art; Art Therapy As Witness: A Sacred Guide and Visually Speaking: Art Therapy and the Deaf; Digital Image Transfer: Creating Art With Your Photography and co-editor of the Yoga Therapy: Theory and Practice and Head and HeART: Yoga Therapy and Art Therapy Interventions for Mental Health Professionals.
 She is past President-Elect of the American Art Therapy Association (AATA) and served on its board for over 12 years.
-Doctor Horovitz incorporates yoga therapy and art therapy with clients at Nazareth College of Rochester and in private practice.
-Second Edition
+Doctor Horovitz incorporates yoga therapy and art therapy with her patients in private practice and is the COO of Open Sky Yoga Therapy Training at Open Sky Yoga Center in Rochester, NY.